 Tattoo numbing cream helps with pain; however, it may disturb the inking process on the skin and affect the design’s visual result because it can make the skin swell and deform.

 Government jobs have the most tolerant tattoo and piercing policies, but only 8% of government employees have ink or piercings.

 The U.S. spends $1,650,500,000 annually on tattoos, with 14% of all Americans having at least one tattoo.

-In the United States, Miami has the most tattoo shops with about 24 shops for every 100,000 people.
-The city with the least is Salina, Kansas at 2 shops for every 100,000 people.
+In the United States, Miami has the most tattoo shops, with about 24 shops for 100,000 people.
+The city with the least is Salina, Kansas, with 2 shops for every 100,000 people.

 The most expensive tattoo in the world costs $924,000.
 It is done with half a carat diamonds encrusted into the skin instead of ink.
 No one has ever had it done.

 The average cost of a small tattoo is $45, while the average cost of a large tattoo is $150 per hour.